wollemat/samurai/README.md

 $ samurai
 ```

-By default, Samurai will generate a single password of 10 characters long, not capitalized, without numbers and special characters.
+By default, Samurai will generate a single password of 12 characters long, not capitalized, without numbers and without special characters.
 The behavior of Samurai can be altered using a variety of flags:

 | Flag | Argument | Description                                        |
 |------|----------|----------------------------------------------------|